Power of Attorney | Power of Attorney Sydney

 In NSW the only person entitled as of right to view the will of a living incapable person is the NSW Trustee and Guardian.
 To avoid problems it is recommended that at the time of making the power of attorney Sydney specific instructions be obtained as to whether or not the solicitor may provide the attorney with a copy of the principal’s latest will.

 AM Legal Compensation Lawyers FAQ Directory.
 Click on the link for more information on wills and probate.

-Please telephone Antony Mastrogiannis should you wish to discuss the above, have further questions or to make an appointment about a power of attorney sydney.
+Please telephone Antony Mastrogiannis should you wish to discuss the above, have further questions or make an appointment about a power of attorney Sydney.

 For a limited time we are offering 10% discount for Wills and Probate Sydney enquiries for past and present clients.